 There are several ways the various CSP technologies receive the heated fluid to store thermal energy from the sun, but once ready to store, a huge metal tank – like the one pictured above – stores the hot liquid, whether in molten salts (at about 565°C) for power tower CSP or in a heat transfer fluid (at about 400°C) for parabolic trough CSP.
 (See How CSP works: power tower, trough, Fresnel or dish)

-Think of this energy storage tank of potential solar power as akin to the pile of coal outside an old coal plant, or to the underground cavern full of natural gas waiting to be burned up in the nearby power plant.
+Think of this energy storage tank of potential solar power as akin to the pile of coal outside an old coal plant, or to the underground cavern full of natural gas waiting to be burned up above ground in the nearby power plant.

 Harvesting the solar for thermal energy storage

 In tower CSP, a molten salt mix, like sodium nitrate and potassium nitrate, is heated by reflecting sunlight with mirrors onto a receiver atop a central tower that is encircled by a solar field of flat mirrors (heliostats).
 This molten salt is cycled up the tower “cold” at 260°C and is then heated by the focused sunlight aimed at the receiver from the encircling solar field.
 Once heated, this now 565°C molten salt flows down the tower where it can either be used right away in the power block to generate electricity or be stored thermally in the hot tank for use later.

 In a parabolic trough type of CSP plant, the heat transfer fluid (HTF) – which is usually an oil – is heated in pipes throughout the solar field by reflecting focused sunlight on a narrow pipe that runs the length of its reflecting trough-shaped mirrors (heliostats).
 This hot oil then transfers solar-heat along bigger pipes to the power block where it can either be used straight away or held in the holding tank storing thermal energy until it is needed.